minus5/reading-list/README.md

 We are all aware that these days you (software developers) are job-hopping and earning promotions on a daily basis.
 And your titles change as well, so you can earn expert-sounding ("rock-stars" and "ninjas") titles very quickly and probably in some cases much before your skill level deserves it.

-As we see it, there are two primary uses of this framework.
-One is to set expectations that are in line with company practices, needs and culture.
-The other one is to give everyone within a company framework for their personal growth.
-It should give them something to work towards, it should be a measure of your personal growth.

-For the needs of this talk try to look at this path as your personal development path and not something company enforces!
+We created this Career Path to support our company's practices, needs and culture.
+And if your professional goals are aligned with company ones (and it should be if you want to grow your career within that company) then Career Path gives you something to work towards.
+Then you can look at it as the best possible framework for your personal growth and not something company enforces.
+And this is the way we look at it.

 ## SKILL AREAS

-We detected three main skill areas that we consider each individual should work on during their professional growth.
+Let's see which three main skill areas we detected each individual should work on during their professional growth.

-!
 Of course primary skill for each developer is his **chosen technical field of expertise (domain)** (be it backend, frontend, DB, you name it).
-There are many challenges in each domain and I believe you all put effort to be on the track with all the latest news.

-!
+This skill area is related to HOW you do stuff (how you use revision control, specific framework, query a database).
+You are all aware it is critically important, you consciously put great effort in enhancing this skill area and most talks on this conference are related to it (if you don't know how to do stuff than nothing else is important).
+It is not my field I will not talk about it today.

 Then there are **communication skills**.
-Last years huge improvement in this field is being addressed with introduction of agile methods.
+Last year's huge improvement in this field is being addressed with introduction of agile methods.
+We all are becoming aware that communication is important and I will not talk about it neither.

 But we believe that there is one more crucial modern skill that is usually unfairly neglected and that is **PROBLEM SOLVING (THINKING) SKILL**.

-1. Do you know that despite progress in technology, programming languages and techniques the defect density (the number of bugs programmers introduce into programs) has remained fairly constant for the past forty years?
+It's not the same to have enough experience and knowledge to get stuff done; and to know why you are doing something in a certain way, and how it fits into the big picture.

-2. “ten years of experience or the same year of experience ten times”
+“ten years of experience or the same year of experience ten times”

+Why is this skill area so important?

 **_That's because software isn't designed in an IDE or other tool.
 It's imagined and created in your heads.
 Programming is all about problem solving.
 It requires creativity, invention and critical thinking._**

+What I have noticed is that most never specifically focus on developing this skill area.
+It is common opinion that you will improve your problem solving skills by enhancing your field of expertise.
+But I don't agree.

+I see problem solving as a separate field and I believe that you need to actively focus on improving it and this is something I will talk about today.
+The problem is it's not so straightforward as enhancing your programming skills.

-But how can we help younger colleagues enhance problem solving and thinking skills?
-According to **Dreyfus model of skill acquisition** it depends on their level as there is a huge difference in learning needs and styles at different levels.
+Within a company, we asked ourselves what can we do to help younger colleagues enhance problem solving and thinking skills?

+First thing we did, we looked how our senior experts get there.

 ## RECOMMENDED READING LIST

 *SLIKA NAŠE KNJIŽNICE + LINK NA PUBLIC KNJIŽNICU* [minus5 library](https://minus5.libib.com/)

-Our CEO and CTO are both bookworms, and with a company library with over 250 printed pieces we wanted to use it to support growth of our colleagues.
+We realized that our CEO and CTO are both bookworms, and we have a company library with over 250 printed pieces.
+So we decided to use it to support growth of our colleagues.

 So we could just tell everybody to read all 250 titles (and all other millions of books available online) and problem solved :)

+Well, it's not that easy.

-As we learned from Dreyfus model we can't be so naive to believe that just telling people to read books will help them.
+According to **Dreyfus model of skill acquisition** just telling people to read books will not be so helpful, as their learning needs and styles differ depending on their level.

-We decided to use knowledge and experience of experts within our team and create a recommended reading list of software classics that will help juniors and independents on their journey to expertise.

-WHY BOOKS?

 ## DREYFUS MODEL

-Dreyfus model explains how people acquire skills.
-It outlines five discrete stages (Novice, Advanced Beginner, Competent, Proficient, Expert) through which one must pass on the journey from beginner to expert (and it is not accidentally that we also have five stages in our Career Path, although we do not map Dreyfus model one on one to our Career Path).
+Dreyfus model explains how people acquire skills outlining five stages (Novice, Advanced Beginner, Competent, Proficient, Expert) through which one must pass on the journey from beginner to expert.

-The Dreyfus model describes how and why our abilities, attitudes, capabilities and perspectives change according to skill level.
+Although Career Path also has five stages it is important to understand the difference between the two.
+Career Path is based on combination of different skill areas.
+Dreyfus model describes how we progress in acquiring one specific skill.

-Beginners and experts are fundamentally different.
-They see the world in different ways, they react in different ways and they learn in different ways.
+What is important for today's talk is what Dreyfus model describes that beginners and experts are fundamentally different.
+They see the world in different ways, they react in different ways and what is the most important they learn in different ways.

-You don't just "know more"; you experience fundamental differences in how you perceive the world, how you approach problem solving, and the mental models you form and use.
+How you will see further you don't just "know more"; you experience fundamental differences in how you perceive the world, how you approach problem solving, and the mental models you form and use.

-It explains that Juniors don't particularly want to learn, they just want to accomplish an immediate goal.
-They want information fast and they don't see the "big picture".

-To reach an expert level will take at least 10 years of practice.
-Not simply doing the job, but actively focusing at improving.
-To progress you must accept responsibility, simply following orders will not work.

-task oriented -> problem oriented

-So now we know that we need to adjust learning strategy to different levels but that still does not answer the question how we can do it.
-It is obviously a complex issue and requires a complex solution but one of the things we did is why am I here with you today.
+So we realized if we wanted our colleagues to read books as part of enhancing their problem solving skills we need to create a recommended reading list, and not just that - we need to divide that list per level.

 ## STARTER KIT - JUNIORS